axisdos/quack/README.md

 module priority
 =====
-If a module is important and needs to be ran last to make sure its template assignments are ensured, the module's pirority can be changed:
+If a module is important and its template assignments need to be definite, the module's pirority can be changed to 1.

 ```php
 class Comments extends Module {